abhay-shete/DiskANN/README.md

 ```
 Explanatory notebook("Using DiskANN Python Bindings.ipynb") which downloads sample data and calls the DiskANN Python API to build and search index can be found in lib/pylib/

-It took 15 minutes to build the index with the parameters documented in the API above
+It took 15 minutes to build the index with the parameters documented in the API above for the SIFT 1 million dataset.
-For the first 10k vectors used in the SIFT 1 million dataset with num_neighbours=10
+First 10k vectors from SIFT 1 million dataset were used as query vectors with num_neighbours=10.
-search was unable to find only 1 out of 10,000 queries in the near neighbours.
+Only 1 out of 10,000 queries failed in finding the correct vector in the top 10 nearset neighbours.

 To calculate recall over num_neighbours i.e intersection set between search
 results and the ground truth for top num_neighbours, following steps were carried out